Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Conclusions and Outlook

-D.P. and K.L.C. acknowledge support from the National Research Foundation, Singapore under its QEP2.0 program (NRF2021-QEP2-02-P03 and NRF2022-QEP2-02-P16).
-K.L.C. and Y.C.Z. acknowledge joint support from the National Research Foundation, Singapore, and the Ministry of Education under EEE and CQT.
-Z.H. acknowledges support from the National Natural Science Foundation of China (NSFC) Grant (62405173), Shanghai Pujiang Program (23PJ1413700), and Fundamental Research Funds for the Central Universities (22120240566).
+D.P. and K.L.C. acknowledge support from the National Research Foundation, Singapore, under its QEP2.0 program (NRF2021-QEP2-02-P03 and NRF2022-QEP2-02-P16).
+K.L.C. acknowledges joint support from the National Research Foundation, Singapore, and the Ministry of Education under EEE and CQT.
+Z.H. acknowledges support by National Natural Science Foundation of China (62505228), Chenguang Program of Shanghai Education Development Foundation and Shanghai Municipal Education Commission (24CGA19), Shanghai Science and Technology Innovation Action Plan Fundamental Research Program in Integrated Circuit (25JD1406000), and Fundamental Research Funds for the Central Universities.